NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 You can change your phone number by visiting your [NHS login settings](https://settings.login.nhs.uk/ "NHS login settings").
 Under the heading ‘your personal information’ select ‘change phone number’.

 To visit your NHS login settings, you first need to log in with your NHS login details.
-To do this, you need access to your previous mobile phone or phone number that is currently on your NHS login.
+To do this, you need access to your previous phone number that is currently on your NHS login.

 ***

 ## You have lost access to your mobile phone number

-If you see reference CID3001, this is because you no longer have access to the phone number on your NHS login.
-You can change the phone number on your NHS login if you have a backup email address, or by telling us your NHS number.
+You can change the phone number on your NHS login by following the instruction on the screen where you would have entered the SMS code.
+You will need your NHS number to complete the process.

-[Contact us](# "Contact us") if you do not have a backup email address and you do not know your NHS number.
+[Contact us](# "Contact us") if you cannot find your NHS number.

 You will need to tell us:
 * the email address for your NHS login